minprog/project/django/content.md

 ## Implementation details<br><small>How it must be implemented</small>

-- Your web application must utilize Flask, JavaScript, and SQL.
+- Your web application must utilize Django, some JavaScript, and quite a bit of SQL.

-- Your web application must be sufficiently complex, as determined by the course's instructor.
+- Your web application, and especially your database design, must be sufficiently complex, as determined by the course's instructor.

 - Your web application's source code must include your name in a comment atop every source file in the project to indicate that you wrote it (unless re-using a source file from another project).